AniruddhanG/LATE-Estimators/README.md

 ## Running the simulation

 Open `late_simulation.R` in R or RStudio and run the entire script.
-The run time can be over 2 hours.
+The runtime can be over 2 hours.
 The script uses `parLapply` for parallelism; if you are on macOS and see `MallocStackLogging` messages in the console, these are harmless macOS system warnings unrelated to the results.

-The script prints two plots and a summary table directly to the console.
+The script prints four plots and a summary table directly to the console.

-## Reference

-This project is a capstone for a graduate course in Causal Machine Learning at the University of North Carolina at Chapel Hill.
-The primary references are:

-- Imbens & Angrist (1994). *Econometrica*.
-- Belloni, Chernozhukov & Hansen (2014). *Review of Economic Studies*.
-- Chernozhukov et al. (2018). *Econometrics Journal*.
-- Tan (2006). *Journal of the American Statistical Association*.
-- van der Laan & Rose (2011). *Targeted Learning*.
-Springer.

 ## Author